conradklek/webs/readme.md

 ## Features

 - **Performance:** A sub-14kb gzipped footprint, engineered for near-instant initial loads in accordance with TCP slow start principles.
-- **Server-Side Rendering (SSR):** Renders pages on the server for optimal SEO and perceived performance.
 - **Client-Side Hydration:** Seamlessly takes over on the client for a rich, interactive experience.
 - **Built-in Reactivity:** A simple, powerful reactivity system (reactive, computed) inspired by the best.
 - **Integrated Database:** Comes with a ready-to-use SQLite database layer with a built-in migration system.